farallons/guide/README.md

 # guide
-A common list of the software design principles for the farallons set of libraries
+A common list of the software design principles for the farallons collection of libraries